stevenmoraleszeta/critical-mass-example-project/PROJECT-CONTENT.md

 ---

-## `/critical-mass-case-study` – CM Front-End Experience Engine
+## `/critical-mass-case-study` – Critical Mass Portfolio Prototype

 ### Section 1 – Project Overview

-This site and the linked project **“Steven Morales FE-01 – Front-End Experience Engine”** are built as a **portfolio prototype specifically for the Critical Mass Developer, Front End role**.
+This site is built as a **portfolio prototype specifically for the Critical Mass Developer, Front End role**, demonstrating front-end expertise, design-to-code translation, and modern web development practices.

 **Goals**

 - Demonstrate **design-to-code translation** using **Figma → Next.js + SASS/SCSS**.
 - Show **responsive architecture**, **component-driven design**, and **accessibility best practices**.
 - Highlight **API integration**, **state management**, and **front-end tooling** (SASS, BEM, Vite/Gulp-style patterns).
-- Reflect how I **collaborate with cross-functional teams** and maintain **clean, documented code**.
+- Demonstrate ability to work through the complete development cycle—from design to deployment—with attention to code quality, maintainability, and documentation standards.

 ### Section 2 – How This Portfolio Is Built for Critical Mass